-Kathi is committed to creating theatrical experiences on stage and in the classroom that fully engage participants and audience alike, in which the collective elements create a shared aesthetic in service to the production, with the director/teacher’s vision driving the engagement and aesthetic.
-She believes in creating an environment in which each artist/student is able to perform to the best of his or her individual ability.
+Kathi creates theatrical experience in the classroom and on stage that fully engage participants and audience alike, in which the collective elements create a shared aesthetic in service to the production, with the director/teacher’s vision driving the engagement and aesthetic.
+She believes in creating an environment in which each student/artist is able to perform to the best of his or her individual ability.

-Potential Residency ProjectKathi offers residencies at the elementary, middle and high school levels within the framework of the Kentucky Core Academic Standards (KCAS) and the National Standards for Arts Education.
+Kathi offers residencies at the elementary, middle and high school levels within the framework of Kentucky’s Academic Standards for the Arts and the National Standards for Arts Education.
 Her classroom work embraces the four artistic processes of creating, performing/presenting/producing, responding and connecting.

 Any of Kathi's residencies can be adapted to various lengths of time; the optimum residency length is 10 days.
 Kathi also conducts residencies in partnership with other roster artists.